 You can walk to our local village of Sedlescombe via the public footpaths directly from Seven Acre Woods and the several routes vary from 35 to 90 minutes.
-The Woodland Trust has some amazing walks through Brede High Woods and the history, scenic paths along with the wildlife and flowers, especially the bluebells, will amaze you all day long.
+The Woodland Trust has some amazing walks through Brede High Woods and the history, scenic paths along with the wildlife and flowers, the bluebells and the wild garlic, will amaze you all through the seasons.

 Other great places to venture out to or eat...

 Tibbs Farm - Pick Your Own Fruit - Cafe

 Hawkhurst Fish Farm - Fishing - Cafe

 Robertsbridge Aviation Society - Museum

 300 acres of carefully managed woodland with beautiful themed and formal gardens, for visitors to enjoy throughout Spring, Summer and early Autumn

 Spectacular hands-on science & discovery among the domes and telescopes of a world famous astronomical observatory